composify-js/composify/packages/docs/pages/docs/getting-started.md

 ```

 :::warning[No JavaScript execution]
-The renderer only parses JSX — it won't run variables, functions, expressions in your source string.
+The renderer only parses JSX.
+It won't run any variables, functions, or JavaScript expressions in your source string.
 :::

-## Edit visually
+## 3. Edit visually

 To edit JSX in a visual way, use the `Editor` component.
-Just like `Renderer`, pass in your JSX string as source.
+Just like the `Renderer`, you pass your JSX string to the `source` prop.

 ```jsx [editor.tsx]
 import { Editor } from '@composify/react/editor';